Sexting: advice for professionals Policies and procedures and what you need to do

-Our guidance on sexting and specific guidance for schools can be useful for any organisation writing their policy and procedures:
+Our guidance on sexting and specific guidance for schools and police officers can be useful for any organisation writing their policy and procedures:

 All of the information you need to know about sexting, the dangers and risks involved and guidance to help parents.

 Sexting guidance for schools and police

-Find out more about the non-statutory guidance for schools and colleges in England on the sharing of indecent images of children on our legislatin, guidance and policy page.
+Find out more about the non-statutory guidance for schools and colleges in England and the police on the sharing of indecent images of children on our legislatin, guidance and policy page.